Guide to Kibale National Park, Uganda

 Wildlife in Kibale Forest National Park

 The forest is rich in wildlife.
 It is most noted for its primate population.
-Some of these are red-tailed monkey, diademed monkey, blue monkey, white cheeked mangabey, olive baboon, chimpanzee, black, white and red colobus.
+Some of these are red-tailed monkey, diademed monkey, blue monkey, white cheeked mangabey, olive baboons, chimpanzees, black, white, and red colobus.
 Some of the other mammals you might see are bushbuck, Harvey’s red duiker, blue duiker, Uganda kob, genet, bush pig, and African civet.
 More difficult to spot are buffalo, waterbuck, hippo, warthog, and giant forest hog.
 Herds of elephant once travelled back and forth through the area.
 These elephants have become more and more rare, and now are seldom seen.

 The bird life in the forests and grasslands of the forest is abundant.
 There are almost 300 species that have been identified here, including hoopoe, grey parrot, ant thrush, Negro finch and one particularly worth noting is the Kibale forest thrush, which is endemic to Kibale forest.
 There are 144 species of butterfly in the park and a diverse population of moths and other insects.